 I intend to continue developing KISSCAD, in the sense of fixing bugs

 and probably also adding a few really useful and simple features.
 But I

-promise that KISSCAD will never turn its back to the KISS
+promise that KISSCAD will never turn its back to

-principle, and that it will remain freeware.
+principle, and that it will remain free to use.

 Back to homo ludens